Anirudh3232/PropNet/README.md

 Files to Ignore in GitHub:-

-These are large or unnecessary for  release:
+These are large or unnecessary:

 venv/                    # Python virtual environment __pycache__/             # Compiled files